zchhaenngg/HandyEFContext/README.md

 # HandyEFContext
 HandyContext is based on EntityFramework.
-GenericDbContext inherits DbContext,which provides some methods,they are very useful.
+GenericDbContext inherits DbContext,it provides some methods,they are very helpful.
-HistoryDbContext inherits GenericDbContext,which record the data change.
+HistoryDbContext inherits GenericDbContext,it record the data change.